-Maternity grant: Payable for a woman who is not insured or who fails to meet the coverage requirements for cash maternity benefits but whose spouse does meet the requirements.
+Maternity grant: Paid for a woman who is not insured or who fails to meet the coverage qualifying condition for cash maternity benefits but whose spouse does meet the coverage qualifying condition.

-Funeral grant: Payable for the death of an insured person who was receiving, or was entitled to receive, sickness benefits or maternity benefits.
+Funeral grant: Paid for the death of an insured person who was receiving or was eligible to receive contributory sickness, maternity, disability, or old age benefits.

-Sickness benefit: The benefit is equal to 66.6% of average insurable weekly earnings and is payable after a 3-day waiting period for up to 26 weeks; may be extended to 52 weeks if the insured has paid 150 weeks of contributions, including 75 contributions paid or credited in the 3 years before the year of onset.
-The waiting period is waived if the illness lasts 21 or more days.
+Sickness benefit: The benefit is equal to 66.6% of average covered weekly earnings and is paid after a 3-day waiting period for up to 26 weeks; may be extended to 52 weeks if the insured has paid 150 weeks of contributions, including 75 contributions paid or credited in the 3 years before the year the incapacity began.
+The waiting period is waived if the incapacity lasts 14 days or more.

-Maternity benefit: The benefit is equal to 100% of average insurable weekly earnings and is payable for up to 6 weeks before and 6 weeks after the expected date of childbirth.
+Maternity benefit: The benefit is equal to 100% of average covered weekly earnings and is paid for up to 6 weeks before and 6 weeks after the expected date of childbirth.

-Funeral grant: B\$1,400 is payable to the person who pays for the cost of the funeral.
+Funeral grant: B\$1,585 is paid to the person who pays for the cost of the funeral (January 2008).

-Maternity grant: A lump sum of B\$800.
+Maternity grant: A lump sum of B\$910 is paid (January 2008).